-CREATIVE, CARING, RESILIENT
+CREATIVE, CARING, INCLUSIVE, ASPIRATIONAL, RESILIENT

-Pupil Premium Spending Strategy 2022-24 (reviewed September 2023)
+Pupil Premium Spending Strategy - Coleridge Primary School

 This statement details our school's use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.